-The objective of the sub-fund is to replicate the performance of the MSCI Japan ESG LEADERS Total Net Return Index.
+The objective of the sub-fund is to replicate the performance of the MSCI Japan Selection Total Net Return Index.

-The replicated Index is constructed in particular by applying a combination of securities-based exclusions and a Best-in-Class selection process to companies in the MSCI Japan Net Total Return Parent Index:
+The replicated Index is constructed in particular by applying a combination of securities-based exclusions and a Best-in-Class selection process to companies in the MSCI Japan Parent Index:

 - a) The exclusion process focuses on: - Companies that do not have an MSCI ESG rating of 'BB' or above.
-Companies must maintain an MSCI ESG rating of 'BB' or above to remain in the index. - Companies that are not in compliance with Global Standards and prevention of corruption - Companies involved in economic sectors and activities that are subject to debate as to whether or not they are ethical and sustainable (e.g. alcohol, gambling, nuclear energy production, tobacco etc.). - Companies involved in severe ESG controversies: securities must have a score (according to the MSCI ESG Research methodology) of at least 3 to be eligible for inclusion. - b) The MSCI Best-in-Class selection process is applied to the remaining eligible securities in the selection universe:
+Companies must maintain an MSCI ESG rating of 'BB' or above to remain in the index. - Companies that are not in compliance with the United Nations Global Compact and international standards, according to the construction methodology of the MSCI Selection Index. - Companies involved in excluded controversial economic activities, based on the exposure limits imposed by the construction methodology of the MSCI Selection Index. - Companies involved in major ESG controversies based on the construction methodology of the MSCI Selection Index. - b) The MSCI Best-in-Class selection process is applied to the remaining eligible securities in the selection universe: